 As interest in astrotourism grows, eclipse chasing has become an increasingly popular activity.
 Whether you travel to see an eclipse or are lucky enough to enjoy them as they pass over your home, there’s no denying that eclipses are powerful and humbling to experience.
 But when is the next lunar eclipse occurring?

-There hasn’t been a total lunar eclipse since January 20-21, 2019, so you may wonder when the next eclipse is occurring – and what it will look like.
+The most recent lunar eclipse was a penumbral lunar eclipse on May 5-6, 2023; you may wonder when the next lunar eclipse is occurring – and what it will look like.
 This post has everything you need to know, including the science behind eclipses, when the next eclipse will happen, and tips on having a great viewing experience.